ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 	<!-- Run time: 4 s -->

-* Run this script again with Python3, and then have a look at the output file named "simulation.vcf", for example with the `less` command: `less simulation.vcf`.
+* Run this script again with Python, and then have a look at the output file named "simulation.vcf", for example with the `less` command: `less simulation.vcf`.
 This should show that the VCF file in fact has information for 26 variable sites, which are located between positions 144 and 9002 of the simulated chromosome.
 However, because we specified a sample size of 1 (diploid individual) in our simulations, the VCF file contains only a single column with genotype information.

 * Explore how the VCF file changes when you use a sample size of 4 instead of 1.